Gatha Navnathanchi

-Gatha Navnathanchi is an Indian Marathi language devotional television series which aired on Sony Marathi.
+Gatha Navnathanchi is an Indian Marathi language devotional TV series which aired on Sony Marathi.
 The show premiered on 21 June 2021.
-Jayesh Shewalkar, Shantanu Gangane, Aniruddha Joshi and Nakul Ghanekar are playing the lead roles.
+Jayesh Shewalkar, Shantanu Gangane, Aniruddha Joshi and Nakul Ghanekar were played the lead roles.

 Plot

 The serial is about Navnath and the story of nine saints (Navnath) who takes birth on earth for a mission to save humanity and bring order to Earth.
 They shows each and every mythological events of every navnath.